Handling Hop Contracts in a Saturated Market

 Contracting in an Over Saturated Hop Market

-With hop yields up 14% this year according to Hop Growers of America, and craft sales slowing, it is easy for breweries to begin questioning their hop contracts.
+With hop yields up 14% in 2017 and have stayed steady according to Hop Growers of America, and craft sales slowing, it is easy for breweries to begin questioning their hop contracts.
 The market is ever-changing, with a shortage just a short time ago and now with a surplus, it is almost impossible to predict the future of the market.
 Outside forces come into play on how the hop crop turns out, including weather.

 The question is, what commitment should a brewer be making in an over saturated market?
 It’s important for brewers to lock in on pricing when it comes to needed hops, knowing exactly what you plan on using for the year, not what you hope to be using by year’s end.
 Hop production is in a surplus, gone are the days of over ordering hops in order to secure that Cascade or Centennial hop.
 Instead brewers are needing to accurately predict what they will need, and not ordering every hop they need within their hop contract.

 Negotiating the Right Contract